woocommerce/woocommerce/plugins/woocommerce-blocks/docs/releases/handling-releases.md

 #### Create pull request for updating the package in WooCommerce core.

-All releases (except RCs, betas etc) should be included in WooCommerce core.
-We do this by adding a PR on WooCommerce Core repo immediately after our release is completed.
+When a release of Woo Blocks is the last release before code freeze in the WooCommerce core cycle, we need to bump the package version included in WooCommerce core.
+We do this by adding a PR on WooCommerce Core repo.

 - Create the pull request in the [WooCommerce Core Repository](https://github.com/woocommerce/woocommerce/) that [bumps the package version](https://github.com/woocommerce/woocommerce/blob/master/composer.json) for the blocks package to the version being pulled in.
-- Copy the release pull request notes for that tag (and merge any notes from previous tags if you're bumping up from non consecutive versions) into the pull request description.
+- The content for the pull release can follow [this example](https://github.com/woocommerce/woocommerce/pull/27177).
+Essentially you link to all the important things that have already been prepared.
+Note, you need to make sure you link to all the related documents for the feature plugin releases since the last package version bump in Woo Core.
 - Run through the testing checklist to ensure everything works in that branch for that package bump. **Note:** Testing should include ensuring any features/new blocks that are supposed to be behind feature gating for the core merge of this package update are working as expected.
 - Verify and make any additional edits to the pull request description for things like: Changelog to be included with WooCommerce core, additional communication that might be needed elsewhere, additional marketing communication notes that may be needed etc.
 - After the checklist is complete and the testing is done, it will be up to the WooCommerce core team to approve and merge the pull request.

-_Outcome:_ __The package is updated in WooCommerce core frequently and successfully merged to WooCommerce main branch as a stable release.__
+_Outcome:_ __The package is updated in WooCommerce core before code freeze in the Woo Core release process and successfully merged to WooCommerce main branch as a stable release.__

 #### Post release announcement on [WooCommerce Developer Blog](https://woocommerce.wordpress.com/category/blocks/)